f5devcentral/f5-digital-customer-engagement-center/modules/azure/terraform/backend/README.md

 # Azure Backend

-This module will create one Azure Virtual Machine (VM), install docker, and run the (TBD) application.
-The NIC will reside in the 'private' (aka internal) network, and the VM will have a private IP only.
+This module will create one Azure Virtual Machine (VM), install docker, and run a simple web web server listening on port 80.

 To use this module within a solutions context: